monomadic/ni-file/README.md

 ## Progress

 This library is a work in progress.
 It can read files and do a few other things so far.
 It has taken many many hours staring at a hex editor to get to this point.
-Any help would be appreciated, and if you'd like to request anything in particular, please make [contact](mailto:themonomadic@protonmail.com) or [donate](#donations) :)
+Any help would be appreciated, and if you'd like to request anything in particular, please make [contact](mailto:themonomadic@protonmail.com)

-There is no real code quality at this point, but this will follow once the container format is 100% reversed.
+There is no real code quality at this point, but this will follow once the container format is more  reversed.

-- [x] Parse NI file containers
+- [x] NI file containers (many unknown fields, but fully extracts data segments)
-- [x] Extract compressed preset data (kontakt, fm8, etc)
+- [x] Extract compressed presets
-- [x] Parse version block
+- [x] Version
-- [x] Parse metadata / library block (preset name, author, bank, etc)
-- [ ] Full support for NI file containers (all fields fully understood and documented)
-- [ ] Parse presets
-    - [ ] FM8 (Partial) (.nfm8)
+- [ ] Metadata - partially working
-    - [ ] Kontakt 4/5 (.nki)
+- [x] Extract Kontakt Monoliths
-    - [ ] Reaktor (.ens)
-    - [ ] Massive (.nmsv)
+- [ ] Kontakt 2 (some progress)
-- [ ] Write presets?
+- [ ] Kontakt 4/5
-    - [ ] Understand checksums
+  - [ ] Sample List
-- [ ] ... everything else?
+- [ ] Kontakt 5 Encrypted

-## File Schematic
+## NIContainer File Schematic

 The file format is tricky at first, took me a while to work it out.

-### Block Format
+It is used for most NI apps (but not monoliths).

 File is made up of nested segments, denoted with 'hsin' tags / magic numbers.
 These tags are spelt backwards.
-Some of the blocks are:
+For example

 - `hsin` Native Instruments Start Header
 - `DSIN` Native Instruments Start Data